 The bankruptcy laws in Southern Indiana and Kentucky are organized to function like a high speed “bullet” train.
 With one new bankruptcy case filed every 15 seconds, the courts must process these cases quickly and efficiently – there is no extra time to waste.
 Therefore, it is not surprising that bankruptcy courts have no tolerance for debtors who fail to follow the rules and will not hesitate to dismiss a bankruptcy case for non-cooperation or dishonesty.
+However, a dismissed bankruptcy case can be extremely stressful for consumers who are struggling to make ends meet.

 A dismissal terminates your bankruptcy case and you do not receive the benefit of the bankruptcy discharge.
 The federal bankruptcy code also penalizes a debtor with a recently dismissed case.
 If you voluntarily dismiss your case while a creditor’s motion to lift stay is pending, or if the court dismisses your case for “willful failure of the debtor to abide by orders of the court, or to appear before the court in proper prosecution of the case,” you are prohibited from filing bankruptcy for 180 days after the dismissal.